muesli-hd/muesli/CONTRIBUTING.md

 # Workflow
 * Set up your system as described in the [`README.md`](./README.md).
-* if you plan on contributing to muesli fork the repository and clone it:
+* if you plan on contributing to muesli, fork the repository and clone it:
 ```bash
 $ git clone git@github.com:<your_username>/muesli.git
 ```